valebes/rsClock/README.md

 ## Introduction
 rsClock is a simple terminal clock.

-Now this project is paused.
+Now this project is active again.
 I'll add new features in the future.

 ## Build